-Pension Freedoms gave UK retirees a lot more control over their retirement and created many opportunities to maximise a pension pot, especially with carefully planning and a good understanding of the rules.
+Pension Freedoms gave UK retirees a lot more control over their retirement and created many opportunities to maximise a pension pot, especially with careful planning and a good understanding of the rules.
 We’ll help you understand the rules and the options you have with the new pension freedom rules.

-You can now move your pension pot into a product called a drawdown pension.
+It’s now possible to move your pension pot into a product called a “Drawdown Pension”.
 This lets you take an income from your pension pot whilst it remains invested (and so hopefully continues to grow).
 Whilst the income isn’t guaranteed, as it depends on what’s left in your pension pot, there are no limits on the amount you can take as income from your invested funds.
 Drawdown income is subject to income tax.

 Although Pension Freedoms means you can currently access your pension from 55, you don’t have to.
-Choosing when to draw out of your panino means you can leave your pension pot invested as you are no longer forced to convert into an annuity.
+Choosing when to draw out of your pension means you can leave your pension pot invested as you are no longer forced to convert into an annuity.

 Along with the introduction of Pension Freedoms was the ability to access your private pension from the age of 55 and continue to contribute to a private pension until you are 75.